DFE-Digital/sts-plan-technology-for-your-school/utils/update-gias-data/README.md

 ## Overview
 Establishment groups reside in the `dbo.establishmentGroup` table, which the `dbo.establishment` table maps to by foreign key.

-The data is updated daily and there is no API to retrieve it, so this python project uses playwright to retrieve the data, then pandas to parse it and update the SQL database with any changes.
+GIAS data is updated daily and there is no API to retrieve it, so this python project uses playwright to pull down the zip folder of groups and links, then uses pandas to parse it, and pyodbc to update the SQL database with any changes.
 It runs as part of our github actions on a daily schedule.

+Follows the guidance [in the Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-sql-python-quickstart?view=azuresql&tabs=windows%2Csql-inter#add-code-to-connect-to-azure-sql-database) for connecting to the database with pyodbc.

 ## Local setup